-Education is a basic human right, yet approximately one billion school-aged children do not have access to it.
-Resource-constrained communities continue to replicate dated educational systems with expensive libraries full of outdated paper books and texts.
-Free digital educational content is growing exponentially, but most children around the world lack access to it.
+Education is a basic human right, but approximately one billion school-aged children don’t have access to it.
+Resource-constrained communities continue to rely on aging educational models with expensive libraries full of outdated paper books and texts.
+Free digital educational content is growing exponentially, but most children around the world aren’t benefitting.

-Around the world, children are denied basic education for reasons usually related to the collateral damage of civil wars that send teachers fleeing, natural disasters that destroy school or simply a lack of funds to provide basic educational necessities.
+Across the globe, children are denied basic education for reasons usually related to circumstances beyond their control: collateral damage from civil wars that sends teachers fleeing, natural disasters that destroy schools, or simply a lack of funds to provide basic educational necessities.

 The Rumie Initiative is stepping into the breach.
-In 2013, Rumie debuted in Haiti with its open-source Android tablets that contain all relevant educational materials for elementary school students, which require no internet access.
-These low-cost tablets include lessons, videos, quizzes and textbooks that alone would cost at least $5,000 in hard copy -a library for the cost of a book.
-The organization made a remarkable market-demand innovation- supplying products that communities demand, not what donors believe the market wants.
+In 2013, Rumie’s open-source Android tablets debuted in Haiti, loaded with educational materials for elementary school students, and capable of functioning without internet access.
+These low-cost devices included lessons, videos, quizzes and textbooks that would cost at least $5,000 in hard copy.
+Their solution provides a library for the cost of a book, supplying products that communities demand, not what donors believe the market wants.

-Since their launch, Rumie has 5,000 tablets in use; impacting 25,000+ children worldwide in 21 countries including Syrian refugee camps in Jordan and Turkey as well as Indigenous communities in northern Ontario, Canada to name a few.
-Currently, Rumie works with 25 NGOs who have strong local ties that help ensure sustainability of their tablets and community buy-in.
+Since their launch, Rumie has impacted 25,000+ children worldwide in over 20 countries, including Syrian refugee camps in Jordan and Turkey as well as Indigenous communities in northern Ontario and Nunavut.
+At present, Rumie works with more than 25 NGOs, including UNICEF, Junior Achievement, and Right to Play, developing strong local ties that help ensure the sustainability of their tablet deployments.